How to Host A Virtual Event For Your Community

 3. Create an element of engagement

-Engagement in learning environments has been proven to help in achievement, and lower drop-out rates.
-Using this information, it’s safe to say that people’s motivation and connection to your brand is going to be even stronger if there’s an element of engagement when learning from your event.
+Engagement in learning environments has been proven to help in achievement and lower drop-out rates.
+Using this information, it’s safe to say that people’s motivation and connection to your brand are going to be even stronger if there’s an element of engagement when learning from your event.

 Once you’ve crafted your event plan and everything is more or less organized and ready to go – now you want to get the word out there.